 An overdrawn directors credit account is an asset of a limited company until the loan is repaid failing which the liquidator will request repayment in liquidation.

-A director’s loan account accounts for transactions between the Company and the then directors.
+The director’s loan account shows transactions between the company and the directors of the time.

-Suppose then a director uses his credit card or his own money to pay for company expenses.
-The Company then owes money to the director.
-The amount credited to the director’s loan account, until paid back to the director, will then show as a creditor.
-(That is, the Company owes the director).
-Suppose the director uses money or a credit or debit card from the Company.
-Then any payment will be debited to his loan account, and he will be a debtor of the Company until credits appear to reduce the balance or indeed pay it back.
-(Here, the director owes money to the Company)
+Let’s say the director uses his credit card or his own money to cover business costs.
+The company then owes money to the director.
+However, the amount credited to the director’s credit account will appear as a creditor until it is returned to the director.
+(That is, the company owes the director).
+Suppose the director uses money or a credit or debit card from the company.
+Then every payment is debited to his credit account, and he will be a debtor of the company until the credits appear to reduce or even repay the balance.
+(Here, the director owes money to the company)

-The loan account accounts for these transactions and accurately reflect the position of the account at a given time.
+The loan account reflects these transactions and accurately reflects the position of the account, so at a given time.
 (Like a bank statement).

 Important points to remember about Director’s Loans

-- You may only vote yourself a dividend if you are a shareholder;
+- You may only vote yourself a dividend if a shareholder;

 - If your company operates at a loss, you must not draw down any dividends;